Joha-will/BMW_Click_And_Collect_Portfolio_Project_3_Python/README.md

 **Deploy section**
 - On the same horizontal nav bar, click the Deploy button.
 - Scroll to Deloyment methods and click the GitHub button.
-- Go to Connent GitHub and search for your repository name in the search bar.
+- Go to Connect GitHub and search for your repository name in the search bar.
 - Then click the Search button.
 - When the repository pop's up below the search bar click the Connect button.
 - Scroll down to Automatic and Manual deploys